sycamore-rs/sycamore/README.md

 }
 ```

-This we expand to something approximately like:
+This will expand to something approximately like:

 ```rust
 use maple_core::prelude::*;